8 Tips on Internal Linking for Better SEOHow to

 For an online-store with a large number of products use rel=next and rel=prev to make paginated series.
 It will improve your website usability.
 For instance, ‘Show More’ button slows down your page speed, while rel=next and rel=prev don’t.

-Another lifehack is to calculate your internal PageRank and check what important pages need more link juice.
-You can use Netpeak Spider for it, just check out a detailed guide about calculating internal PageRank.
+Another lifehack is to calculate your internal PageRank and check what important pages need more link equity.
+You can use Netpeak Spider for it, just check out a detailed guide to internal PageRank.

 Tip #2.
 Create Clear URL Structure According to the Hierarchy